-28. Corporate Parent with Gas and Electric Subsidiaries
+25. Corporate Parent with Bank and Insurance Subsidiaries or with Gas and Electric Subsidiaries

-Effective Date: The 30 percent exclusion is effective for tax years beginning on or after January 1, 2000.
-The 100 percent exclusion applies to tax years beginning on or after January 1, 2001

-Description: Allows the corporate parent to exclude from its subsidiary capital tax base, capital attributable to gas and electric subsidiaries taxable under Section 186 of the Tax Law.
+Effective Date: Effective for tax years beginning after December 31, 1999 for corporate parents with bank and insurance subsidiaries.
+For corporate parents with gas and electric subsidiaries, the 30 percent exclusion is effective for tax years beginning on or after January 1, 2000.
+The 100 percent exclusion applies to tax years beginning on or after January 1, 2001 Description: Allows the corporate parent to exclude from its subsidiary capital tax base, capital attributable to subsidiaries taxable under Article 32 (bank) or 33 (insurance) taxes.
+Also allows the corporate parent to exclude from its subsidiary capital tax base, capital attributable to gas and electric subsidiaries taxable under Section 186 of the Tax Law.
 The provision is phased in by allowing a 30 percent exclusion of this subsidiary capital for tax years beginning on or after January 1, 2000 and a 100 percent exclusion for tax years beginning on or after January 1, 2001.